ExchangeUnion/Raiden-ERC20-Swap-PoC/OpenChannel.md

 <h1>2.
 How to open a Payment Channel </h1>

-With two Raiden node running simultaneously, you can start the web application on both nodes in two different ports and open the channel through the User-Interface.
+With two Raiden nodes running simultaneously, you can start the web application on both nodes in two different ports and open the channel through the User-Interface.

 ![OPENING THE CHANNEL](https://github.com/dopetard/Raiden-ERC20-Atomic-Swap-POC-/blob/master/Screen%20Shot%202018-02-26%20at%2012.04.55%20PM.png)